-Are you a first year student in the English writing and rhetoric program and feel like you are struggling?
+Are you a first year student in the writing and rhetoric program and feel like you are struggling?
 Fear not because there is help available.
-English department staff member Cayce Wicks is available to you as a first year success coordinator.
+The Department of English staff member, Cayce Wicks is available to you as a first year success coordinator.

 This position was initially created to follow up with the university’s early alert system (now known as Panther Success Network Progress Reports) for first year students in this program.
 Lately, this position has opened up to include more mentoring of students in the English department on a one-on-one basis.
 As a first year success coordinator, Wicks assists students by educating them of appropriate university resources available to them while working on faculty development to support student success.